awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 }
 ```

-## Add an AppSpec File for an AWS Lambda Deployment<a name="add-appspec-file-lambda"></a>
+## Add an AppSpec file for an AWS Lambda deployment<a name="add-appspec-file-lambda"></a>

 For a deployment to an AWS Lambda compute platform:
 + The AppSpec file contains instructions about the Lambda functions to be deployed and used for deployment validation\.
 + A revision is the same as an AppSpec file\.
 + An AppSpec file can be written using JSON or YAML\.
 + An AppSpec file can be saved as a text file or entered directly into a console AppSpec editor when creating a deployment\.
-For more information, see [Create an AWS Lambda Compute Platform Deployment \(Console\)](deployments-create-console-lambda.md)\.
+For more information, see [Create an AWS Lambda Compute Platform deployment \(console\)](deployments-create-console-lambda.md)\.

 To create an AppSpec file: